-If it is necessary to refer an incident to the police, this will be done through dialling 101 and also informing social care.
+If it is necessary to refer an incident to the police, this will be done through this will be done through dialling 101 and also informing social care.

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.